TheNewellLab/.github/README.md

 # .github
 It's the Newell Lab Github!
-Welcome to great scenic views out the window.
+Welcome to scenic views out the window.

 Hello I don't know how to organize the repositories.
 Or 'repos' as the programmers would say.